tanishiking/metals/website/blog/2022-05-27-aluminium.md

 We're happy to announce the release of Metals v0.11.6, which

-- reduce memory usage in large projects
+- reduces memory usage in large projects
-- add override completion for Scala3
+- adds override completion for Scala3
-- improve scaladoc support both in Scala2 and Scala3
+- improves scaladoc support in both Scala2 and Scala3
-- provide better UX in test explorer
+- provides better UX in the test explorer
-- support for Scala 3.1.3-RC3 and RC4
+- supports for Scala 3.1.3-RC3 and RC4

 <table>
 <tbody>